microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ## Exercise 3: Configure Release

-We have target machines available in the deployment group to deploy the application.
+We have the target machines available in the deployment group to deploy the application.
 The release definition uses **Phases** to deploy to target servers.

 A [Phase](https://docs.microsoft.com/en-us/vsts/build-release/concepts/process/phases) is a logical grouping of tasks that defines the runtime target on which the tasks will execute.
 A deployment group phase executes tasks on the machines defined in a deployment group.